CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-2/01-Enable-GitOps-Configuration-for-Connected-K8s-Cluster.md

    ```
    az k8sconfiguration show --resource-group $ResourceGroup --name cluster-config --cluster-name microk8s-cluster --cluster-type connectedClusters
    ```
-     > Note: that the sourceControlConfiguration resource is updated with compliance status, messages, and debugging information in the output.
+     > **Note**: that the sourceControlConfiguration resource is updated with compliance status, messages, and debugging information in the output.

    The output should include the following value as given here: ```"complianceState": "Installed"```